b2pweb/bdf-form/README.md

     }
 }

-// Register the element build on the registry
+// Register the element builder on the registry
 // Use container to inject dependencies (here the UriFactoryInterface)
 $registry->register(UriElement::class, function(Registry $registry) use($container) {
     return new UriElementBuilder($registry, $container->get(UriFactoryInterface::class));